GraphBLAS/SuiteSparseSessions/Session2/README.md

 - Created by delete operations and some assign operations
 - Killed in batch during matrix wait operations

 **Key Quote**: "If it's a 3, and I want to mark it for deletion, I put a minus 3 there.
 Minus 3 means yeah, you were row 3, but you've been deleted because it's a negative.
 It's like a tombstone.
 Your name is 3, but you're dead.
 That's a zombie.
-You're still in the land of the living but you're dead."
+You're still in the land of the living but you're dead. (actually it would not be a minus three, but flip(3) = -5 but it's easier to explain the tombstone if I say minus 3 for row index 3."

 **Key Quote**: "Zombies are really useful.
 If I have a bunch of deletions happening all at same time, I'll do all the deletions, and I may postpone the actual construction of the actual compacted matrix with the deletions been applied.
 I can do that later."